 Choosing Trees with Showy Bark

-Here are some common varieties to choose for ornamental bark on trees.
+Here are some common varieties to choose from for ornamental bark on trees.

 River Birch – A tree that grows very well on the banks of streams, it can also serve as a specimen on a lawn or garden.
 Its bark peels away in papery sheets to reveal a striking color contrast with the bark underneath.

-Chilean Myrtle – A relatively small tree at 6 to 15 feet high, it has smooth red-brown bark that peels attractively as it ages.
+Chilean Myrtle – A relatively small tree at 6 to 15 feet (2 to 4.5 m.) high, it has smooth, red-brown bark that peels attractively as it ages.

 Coral Bark Maple – A tree with strikingly red branches and stems.
 It actually turns more impressively red in cold weather.
 As the branches age, they take on a darker green cast, but new stems will always be bright red.